Trevisan's extractor in the presence of quantum side information: Introduction

-\paragraph{Organization of the paper.} We first define the necessary technical tools in \secref{sec:preliminaries}, in particular the conditional min-entropy.
-In \secref{sec:extractors} we give formal definitions of extractors and discuss briefly how much randomness can be extracted from a given source. \secref{sec:main} contains the description of Trevisan's extractor construction paradigm and a proof that it is still sound in the presence of quantum side information.
-Then in \secref{sec:plugging} we plug in various one-bit extractors and pseudo-random seed constructions, resulting in, amongst others, a construction which is nearly optimal in the amount of randomness extracted in \secref{subsec:optimalentropyloss} (which is identical to the best known bound in the classical case~\cite{RRV02} for Trevisan's extractor), and a construction which is still sound if there is a small linear entropy loss in the seed in \secref{subsec:weak-random-seed}.
-Finally, in \secref{sec:others}, we mention a few classical results which modify and improve Trevisan's extractor, but for which the correctness in the presence of quantum side information does not seem to follow immediately from this work.
+We first define the necessary technical tools in \secref{sec:preliminaries}, in particular the conditional min-entropy.
+In \secref{sec:extractors} we give formal definitions of extractors and discuss how much randomness can be extracted from a given source. \secref{sec:main} contains the description of Trevisan's extractor construction paradigm and our main result: a proof that this construction paradigm is sound in the presence of quantum side information, in the cases of both uniform and weakly random seeds.
+Then in \secref{sec:plugging} we plug into Trevisan's construction various one-bit extractors and pseudo-random seed constructions, resulting in various different extractors.
+For example, \secref{subsec:optimalentropyloss} contains a construction which is nearly optimal in the amount of randomness extracted (which is identical to the best known bound in the classical case~\cite{RRV02} for Trevisan's extractor), and \secref{subsec:weak-random-seed} gives an extractor which is still sound if there is a small linear entropy loss in the seed.
+Finally, in \secref{sec:others}, we give a brief outlook on further work.
+In particular, we mention a few classical results which modify and improve Trevisan's extractor, but for which the soundness in the presence of quantum side information does not seem to follow immediately from this work.

+The appendix contains many technical sections and lemmas which are not essential for understanding Trevisan's extractor, but are nonetheless an important part of the construction and proof. \appendixref{sec:more} develops a bit more the general theory of extractors: it contains two subsections which, respectively, define extractors for weakly random seeds and show how to compose extractors to obtain more randomness from the same source.
+In \appendixref{sec:lemmas} we state several technical lemmas: min-entropy chain rules and the details of the reduction from Trevisan's construction to the underlying one-bit extractor.
+Finally, in \appendixref{sec:codesRextractors} we give a proof that list-decodable codes are one-bit extractors.